DusanDjordjic/TunneLogs/README.md

 ## How to run the app

-> **IMPORTANT**: App is not POC stage so you cannot reconnect.
+> **IMPORTANT**: App is not ready yet so you cannot reconnect for example.
 Each time you want to reload the frontend you will need to restart the app, same goes for cli :)

 1. Run the server `make` which will start dev server using air or run `go run ./cmd/server.go` to start the server
 2. Go to *localhost:8080* to access logs page.
 You should see "Logs" title and a gray line